arcus/education_modules/docker_101/docker_101.md

 resource2_a11y_issues: No known issues with accessibility, but we may have missed something.
 If you encounter an issue, please [let us know](#feedback)!

 @module_structure
-1. Do the first half of the "Docker 101" tutorial (on docker.com).
+1. Do the first half of the "Docker 101" tutorial (on the Docker website).
 2. Return to this module to complete the "Docker 101 Quiz" to check your understanding and consolidate your knowledge.
 3. Read the article "Ten simple rules for writing Dockerfiles for reproducible data science" by Nüst et al. 2020 (on plos.org).
 4. Return to this module for the "Docker for Research Quiz", and for the final sections of the module.